metisvela/sailtrack-module/README.md

 # SailTrack Module

 SailTrack Module is the base library required by all the SailTrack's ESP32-based modules.
-To learn more about the SailTrack project, please visit the [documentation repository](https://github.com/metis-vela-unipd/sailtrack-docs).
+To learn more about the SailTrack project, please visit the [project repository](https://github.com/metis-vela-unipd/sailtrack).

 The SailTrack Module library carries out the minimum tasks required by every module of the SailTrack system, such as: